Skip to main content

 How It Works

-MESS assigns a "gravity" score to chain tips based on:
+MESS assigns a gravity score to chain tips based on:

-• The length of the chain segment
+• The length of the chain segment being replaced

-• How recently blocks were produced
+• How recently the blocks were produced

-• Total accumulated work
+• Total accumulated difficulty

 Benefits